developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Auto Correct
 Used to configure whether the Device User prompted for corrections to potential mistakes made during entry of data on a Zebra Android device.

-- If the value ***Off*** is chosen, the Device User IS NOT prompted to correct potential mistakes during data entry.
+-***Off***- the Device User IS NOT prompted to correct potential mistakes during data entry.

-- If the value ***On*** is chosen, the Device User is prompted to correct potential mistakes during data entry.
+-***On***- the Device User is prompted to correct potential mistakes during data entry.

 ### Battery Charging LED
 Used to configure whether the charging system be allowed to display the battery charging state using the charging LED when a Zebra Android device is in operating mode.

-- If the value ***Disable*** is chosen, the charging system is prevented from using the charging LED to display the battery charging state, which might reduce distractions in environments where many devices are charging.
+-***Disable***- the charging system is prevented from using the charging LED to display the battery charging state, which might reduce distractions in environments where many devices are charging.

-- If the value ***Enable*** is chosen, the charging system is allowed to use the charging LED to display the battery charging state, which might make it easier to distinguish a fully charged device from a partially charged device.
+-***Enable***- the charging system is allowed to use the charging LED to display the battery charging state, which might make it easier to distinguish a fully charged device from a partially charged device.

 ### Battery Swap UI Popup
 Used to configure whether the Device User is automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold.

-- If the value ***Disable*** is chosen, the Device User IS NOT automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold.
+-***Disable***- the Device User IS NOT automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold.

-- If the value ***Enable*** is chosen, the Device User is automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold, perhaps helping to avoid emergency shutdown and potential loss of data as a result.
+-***Enable***- the Device User is automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold, perhaps helping to avoid emergency shutdown and potential loss of data as a result.

 ### Display of Navigation Bar
 Used to configure whether the on-screen Navigation Bar is displayed, uses screen real estate and can be used to navigate the device UI.

-- If the value ***Disable*** is chosen, the on-screen Navigation Bar is NOT displayed, does NOT occupy screen real estate, and cannot be used to navigate the device UI.
+-***Disable***- the on-screen Navigation Bar is NOT displayed, does NOT occupy screen real estate, and cannot be used to navigate the device UI.

-- If the value ***Enable*** is chosen, the on-screen Navigation Bar is displayed takes up screen real estate, and can be used to navigate the device UI.
+-***Enable***- the on-screen Navigation Bar is displayed takes up screen real estate, and can be used to navigate the device UI.

 ### Launcher Package Name
 Used to configure the package name of the default launcher application.